aphp/edsnlp/docs/tutorials/make-a-training-script.md

 ### 7. Optimizing the weights

-Inside the training loop, the trainable components are fed the collated batches from the dataloader by calling the [`TorchComponent.module_forward`][edsnlp.core.torch_component.TorchComponent.module_forward] methods to compute the losses.
+Inside the training loop, the trainable components are fed the collated batches from the dataloader by calling the [`TorchComponent.forward`][edsnlp.core.torch_component.TorchComponent.forward] method (via a simple call) to compute the losses.
 In the case we train a multi-task model (not in this tutorial), the outputs of shared embedding are reused between components, we enable caching by wrapping this step in a cache context.
 The training loop is otherwise carried in a similar fashion to a standard pytorch training loop